Staycation Ideas: At-Home Itineraries & Local Gems on a Budget

 What is an ideal staycation?

 It’s a short, planned break at or near home that still feels special.
 You’ll set a theme, map a simple itinerary, and cap spending.
-Our guide’s staycation ideas pair at-home playbooks with nearby outings so you relax without travel stress.
+Our guide’s plans pair at-home playbooks with nearby outings so you relax without travel stress.

 Is a staycation a good idea?